No Place Like Home Program

 At risk of chronic homelessness includes persons who are at high risk of long-term or intermittent homelessness, including persons with mental illness exiting institutionalized settings, transition age youth experiencing homelessness or with significant barriers to housing stability.

-- Competitive Program ($1.8 billion for multiple funding rounds)
+- Competitive Program (up to $1.8 billion for multiple funding rounds)

 First Round Funding: $263.6 million: